ringcentral/integration-blog/_posts/2019-06-24-logging-call-into-your-service-with-ringcentral-embeddable.md

 ## Conclusion

-By here, we have finished the call logging feature.
-We just need to register the service and respond to the widget's message to add your customize code.
-Hope this article will help you to integrate call logging feature with RingCentral Embeddable quickly.
+At this point, we have finished the call logging feature.
+We just need to register the service and respond to the widget's messages to add your customization code.
+I hope this article will help you to integrate call logging feature with RingCentral Embeddable quickly.